python-parsy/parsy/docs/tutorial.rst

 collected as parse results, and do so while we are still parsing.

 To continue our example, the above parser has a problem that it will raise an exception if the day and month values are not valid.
-We'd like to be able to check this, and produce a parse error instead, which will make our parser play better with others if we want to use it to build something bigger.
+We’d like to be able to check this, and produce a parse error instead, which will make our parser play better with others if we want to use it to build something bigger.

 Also, in ISO8601, strictly speaking you can just write the year, or the year and the month, and leave off the other parts.
-We'd like to handle that by returning a tuple for the result, and ``None`` for the missing data.
+We’d like to handle that by returning a tuple for the result, and ``None`` for the missing data.

 To do this, we need to allow the parse to continue if the later components (with